matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 uphold the guiding principles of the Foundation and keep the other Guardians honest.

 Guardians are responsible for maintaining and updating the Guiding Principles and Articles of Association of the Foundation if/when necessary.
-Changes to the Guiding Principles require a 75% majority from the Guardians and are passed as a 'special resolution' of the board.
+Changes to the Guiding Principles require approval from 75% of the current Guardians and are passed as a 'special resolution' of the board.

-New Guardians may be appointed with a 75% majority by the board.
+New Guardians may be appointed with approval from 75% of the current Guardians.

 Guardians may resign at any time, with notification to the board.

-Guardians may be removed due to serious breach of the guiding principles with a 75% majority of the other Guardians, or if absent from 3 consecutive board meetings, or if they are legally disqualified from acting as a Director.
+Guardians may be removed due to serious breach of the guiding principles with approval by 75% of the other current Guardians, or if absent from 3 consecutive board meetings, or if they are legally disqualified from acting as a Director.

 We aim to recruit roughly 5 Guardians.
 The initial Guardians are: